 Conventional loans offer various down payment options:

-While some conventional loans allow down payments as low as 3%, these typically require excellent credit and may have additional restrictions.
-The flexibility to avoid mortgage insurance with 20% down makes conventional loans attractive for buyers with substantial savings.
+Some conventional loans allow down payments as low as 3%.
+But these usually require excellent credit and may have extra rules.
+The ability to skip mortgage insurance with 20% down makes conventional loans appealing for buyers with more savings.

 Credit Score Requirements Comparison

-Credit score requirements represent another major difference between these loan types:
+Credit score requirements are another major difference between these loan types:

 FHA Credit Score Standards